 Why Negros Occidental has a high gross income.

 Yes, Negros Occidental, the larger province between the two (the other is Negros Oriental), is a rich province in terms of gross income because the rich clans here are really rich.
-Rich Hacienderos (sugar barons) here controlled 99% of sugarcane plantations before the agrarian reform was implemented.
+Rich Hacienderos (sugar barons) here control 85% of sugarcane plantations before the agrarian reform was implemented.
 As of this writing, there is no accurate data as to what percentage of sugarcane lands have been distributed to agrarian reform beneficiaries.
-At least in my city (Silay City), around 70% of the rural land has already been transferred to people.
+At least in my city (Silay City), around 70% of the rural land have already been transferred to people.

 At today’s price of sugar, a Haciendero with at least 100 hectares of sugarcane can earn a net income of at least ₱7M a year.
 A landlord that has 100 hectares of land can have 30 to 35 permanent employees.
 These employees earn lower than the minimum (usually ₱250 to ₱280 a day).
 So, one family earns ₱583,000 a month while 30 other families earn ₱6,500 to ₱7,200 each per month.
 The disparity between rich and poor is very obvious and this is why the province is having a big gross income from rich people while also having the poorest of the poor.

 The municipality of Manapla and the cities of Cadiz and Sagay in the North are some of the places where big parts of the land are still owned by rich families.
 These families employ thousands of poor people working like slaves ever since the Spanish colonial era.
 Most of these rich families are descendants of Spanish and Portuguese families like the Gamboa, Lacson, Marañon, Severino, Locsin, Ledesma, Fermin, Bantug, Puey, etc. They are paying land workers far below the minimum required by the Department of Labor and Employment (DOLE).